hyperstack-org/hyperstack/docs/dsl/hyper-operation.md

 `abort!` can be called from within `validate` or `add_error` to exit the Operation immediately.
 Otherwise, all validations will be run and collected together, and the Operation will move onto the `failed` track.
 If `abort!` is called within an `add_error` callback the error will be added before aborting.

 You can also raise an exception directly in validate if appropriate.
-If a `Hyperstack::AccessViolation` exception is raised the Operation will immediately abort, otherwise just the current validation fails.
+If a `Hyperloop::AccessViolation` exception is raised the Operation will immediately abort, otherwise just the current validation fails.

 To avoid further validations if there are any failures in the basic parameter validations, this can be added